Aarception/Mo-information-security-portfolio/README.md

 Yet I have been modeled as not the adversary, and not treated like one, without moddeling the cost of treating me to adversarialism.

+I think there is going to be Shareholder uproar.

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*